mantidproject/mantid/dev-docs/source/Packaging.rst

 - Publish the package(s) to a given Anaconda channel and label.
 - Publish the package(s) to a given Github repository under a specified tag.

 for a given branch of mantid.
-The branch can be form the main mantid repo or from a remote.
+The branch can be from the main mantid repo or from a remote.

 Options
 #######